l0ndm1nd/BookContents_001/README.md

-# This is Lones (lond) version of the README 💙
+# This is my version of the README 💙

 ---

-My own Journey to C# programming world for my own modding purposes. or torture my friends :)
+Make sure to personalise it with your own welcome message!

 # BookContents
 Public repo of the Learning C# with Unity 3D book contents I found.